 Pot Roast Vegetables

 When choosing veggies to put in your crock pot with the roast – keep in mind that cooking for 9 hours will make just about anything mushy!
+We love the combination of potatoes and carrots together with a roast, but you can really do any combination your family enjoys.
 Here are my suggestions:

 Carrots – Cut them into big chunks so they won't disintegrate